FusionAuth/fusionauth-site/site/_posts/2020-10-15-hotspot-authentication-with-fusionauth.md

 Create an `index.html` file and place the following HTML in it.
 Replace the `client_id` with your value from the FusionAuth application details page.
 Also remember to change the IP address (in all four places) and possibly the port 8080 (this is the redirect URL you set in FusionAuth).

-This file automatically redirects any visitors to the authentication page without having to write the full URL in the URL bar of the browser each time.
+This file automatically redirects any visitors to the authentication page without having to write the full URL in the browser each time.

 ```html
 <!DOCTYPE html>